 Dr. Keidrick Roy

-Keidrick Roy is an assistant professor of Government at Dartmouth College and author of American Dark Age: Racial Feudalism and the Rise of Black Liberalism (Amazon), which explores enduring medievalisms that haunt U.S. liberal democratic ideals.
-He teaches courses on the history of American political thought and researches the evolution of core concepts such as liberalism, nationalism, and conservatism in the United States from the Revolutionary era to the present.
-Keidrick’s interdisciplinary work foregrounds African American intellectual traditions in rethinking contemporary debates over patriotism, religion, and civic optimism.
+Keidrick Roy is an assistant professor of Government at Dartmouth College and author of American Dark Age: Racial Feudalism and the Rise of Black Liberalism (Bookshop), a study of how medieval legacies haunt U.S. liberal democracy.
+American Dark Age received the Best Book in American Political Thought Award (American Political Science Association) and the Best Book in Intellectual History Prize (Society for U.S. Intellectual History), among others.
+Keidrick teaches courses on the history of American political thought and researches the evolution of core concepts such as liberalism, nationalism, and conservatism in the United States from the Revolutionary era to the present.
+His interdisciplinary work foregrounds African American intellectual traditions in rethinking current debates over patriotism, religion, and civic optimism.

 Additionally, Keidrick has been committed to the work of museum curation and documentary film production to encourage public reflection and dialogue.
 At the American Writers Museum in Chicago, he was the lead curator for Dark Testament, an exhibition that put the writings of African Americans from the Civil War to the Civil Rights Movement in conversation with contemporary Black writers and thinkers.
 He has also served as an exhibition curator for Frederick Douglass’s writings and speeches.
 At Harvard University’s Houghton Library, Keidrick curated an exhibition on the Nazi racial state, which debuted in 2022.
 In addition, he is the executive producer of We Are Here Too, a documentary film on race and art in the wake of the coronavirus pandemic, which is featured in the 2023 SR: Socially Relevant Film Festival in New York City.